Disappearance of Sneha Anne Philip: Background

-Sneha Anne Philip was born in Kerala, India, as one of three children to Ansu (née John) and Philip Kochiyil Philip.
+Sneha Anne Philip was born on October 7, 1969, in the Indian state of Kerala, one of three children, to Ansu and Philip Kochiyil Philip.
 She later moved with her parents to upstate New York, settling first in the Albany area and then in Hopewell Junction, a small hamlet in Dutchess County.
-Following her graduation from Johns Hopkins University in 1991, Philip decided to pursue a career in medicine and enrolled in the Chicago School of Medicine in 1995.
+Following her graduation from Johns Hopkins University in 1991, Philip decided to pursue a career in medicine and enrolled in the Chicago Medical School in 1995.
 There she met Ron Lieberman, a student a year behind her from Los Angeles, and began dating him.
 The two shared creative interests outside of their intended career—he was a musician and she was interested in painting.
-Philip took a year off traveling around Italy so the two could graduate together.
+Philip took a year off school, traveling around Italy, so the two could graduate together.
 They moved to New York City where they had both gained internships.
 Lieberman was at Jacobi Medical Center in the Bronx, while Philip did hers at Cabrini Medical Center, closer to their small apartment in the East Village.

 The couple were married in May 2000 at a small ceremony held in Dutchess County, combining Jewish and Saint Thomas Syrian Christian elements.
 Lieberman gave his bride a minnu, a traditional Malayali Syrian Christian wedding pendant shaped like a gold teardrop with a diamond set in it.
 They moved to a larger apartment in Battery Park City shortly afterwards.